JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatfrom-onboard/multiplatform-upgrade-app.md

 The KMP-NativeCoroutines library helps you consume suspending functions and flows from iOS by generating necessary wrappers.
 KMP-NativeCoroutines supports Swift `async`/`await` functionality, as well as Combine and RxSwift.
-It has been available longer than SKIE and thus may encounter fewer edge cases today.
+It has been available longer than SKIE, and thus you may encounter fewer edge cases with it today.
 Using KMP-NativeCoroutines requires adding a Cocoapod or SPM dependency in iOS projects.

 #### Option 1.
 Configure KMP-NativeCoroutines {initial-collapse-state="collapsed"}